-If a child is 12 or over and of maturity, consent is obtained from the child, not the parent or guardian, prior to the processing of any subject access requests.
+If a child is 13 or over and of maturity, consent is obtained from the child, not the parent or guardian counselling and preventive services).
+Most classroom apps or web services will be processed via legitimate interests.

 For special categories of personal data, we will also meet one of the special category conditions for processing which are set out in the GDPR and Data Protection Act 2018.